dmaier-couchbase/cb-xdcr-helpers/README.md

 ## Build a XDCR replication id from the name

-The following example shows how to create the
+The following example shows how to create the replication id from the source bucket name, the target bucket name and the remote cluster reference name:

 ```python
 import xdcrclient